|Release State||General Availability|

 The final dropdown allows you to select how you want to handle data type detection.
 It can be done based on the first 200 rows, on the entire data set, or you can choose to not do automatic data type detection and instead let all columns default to 'Text'.
 Warning: if you do it on the entire data set it may cause the initial load of the data in the editor to be slower.

-Since inference can be incorrect, it is worth double checking settings before loading.
+Since inference can be incorrect, it's worth double checking settings before loading.

-When Power Query can detect structure to your text file, it'll treat it as a delimiter separated value file, and give you the same options available when opening a CSV—which is essentially just a file with an extension indicating the delimiter type.
+When Power Query can detect structure to your text file, it will treat the text file as a delimiter separated value file, and give you the same options available when opening a CSV—which is essentially just a file with an extension indicating the delimiter type.

-For example, if you save the following below as a text file, it'll be read as having a tab delimiter rather than unstructured text.
+For example, if you save the following example as a text file, it will be read as having a tab delimiter rather than unstructured text.

 Column 1 Column 2 Column 3 This is a string.
 1 ABC123 This is also a string.
 2 DEF456